nhorro/videoanalytics/source/sinks.rst

 Design guidelines for sinks
 ---------------------------

-It is recommeded that sinks perform a specific task and relegate complex tasks to composition of several sinks in pipeline definition.
+It is recommeded that sinks perform a single specific task and complex actions are achieved by interaction of several sinks specified at configuration time rather than a monolithic approach.

 API reference
 -------------